-- If you are expecting a scholarship from Sealaska or your district, click on the $50 deposit button.
+- If you are expecting a scholarship from Sealaska, your district, or elsewhere, click on the $50 deposit button.
 This money will be refunded when you attend or if you withdraw within 30 days of the start of the Institute.

 Note: As of 4/13/17 AAEC and Bering Straits School District had to cancel the Unaklakleet Special Education and the Arts Institute due to low enrollment.
 However all other institutes are open and the teacher-leaders are eagerly planning for dynamic weeks of arts education!

 Attached is a flyer with an overview of all the AAEC 2017 Summer Institutes:2017-Institute-Overview-Flyer.pdf (207 downloads)

 “Oh man!
 This was the most fun ever!
 I want to go to an Arts Institute every single year!
 Will you really do an Advanced Institute?
 I totally want in.
 I would just keep going to Basic ones too.
 Please don’t ever stop doing this.
 It’s so important, so useful and will make students so happy, enriched.” (participant, Nome Basic 2016)

 June 5, 2017 - June 16, 2017

 Unraveling the Layers: Arts, Culture and Technology Integration (2 weeks)

 Sitka, June 5-16, Hosted on the Sitka Fine Arts Campus

 “The People of the Northwest Coast were rich.
 Their sea even richer.